tapsters/cocktail/README.md

 -record(iterator,  {?ITERATOR(undefined)}).
 ```

-`#iterator.container` is name of the table where you want to store containers
+In the above example `ContainerName` is name of the table where you want to
-for this record.
+store containers for this record.
+If `#iterator.container` equals to `undefined`,
+your record's 'tail' will be stored in builtin container (`feed`).

 If you want to your record be ready to use in chain operations, you should
-include ITERATOR macro as first item:
+include ITERATOR macro as first item in your record definition:

 ```Erlang
 -record(message, {
   ?ITERATOR(feed),
   origin,